-April Sopkin lives outside of Richmond, Virginia.
-Her work has appeared in Joyland, Black Telephone Magazine, MIT Technology Review, Carve, Southern Indiana Review, Parhelion Literary Magazine, and elsewhere.
+April Sopkin writes fiction and personal essays.
+She has been awarded a 2023 Elizabeth George Foundation grant to fund the completion of her short story collection.
+Her work has appeared in Joyland, Black Telephone Magazine, MIT Technology Review, Carve, Southern Indiana Review, and elsewhere.
 She was a 2019 Tin House Scholar and her work has won the Raymond Carver Short Story Contest, the Patricia Aakhus Award, and the Frank McCourt Memoir Prize.
-April has been supported by fellowships and artist residencies from the Tin House Summer Workshop, TENT: Creative Writing, Hypatia-in-the-Woods, Jentel, and the Virginia Center for the Creative Arts.
-In 2020, she received a dual-genre MFA in Fiction and Nonfiction from Virginia Commonwealth University, where she now teaches.
+April’s work has also been supported by fellowships and artist residencies, including the Tin House Summer Workshop, TENT: Creative Writing at the Yiddish Book Center, and the Virginia Center for the Creative Arts.
+She lives outside of Richmond, Virginia.